doteq/qlevar_router/README.md

 - **onNavigate**: add listener to every new route that will be added to the tree
 - **onPop**: Add listener to every route that will be deleted from the tree
+- **onPopped**: Add listener to currently top route after deleting route from the tree

 ## Not found page